voidshine/dameo_book/Introduction.md

 Diagr.
 48

 *27.a2:c7	b7:d7*

+TODO: Why give up the white king? a2:a6:h6:h8 looks winning for White.

 In this position, every correct move leads to a possible victory, and every inaccurate manoeuvre can lead to disaster.
 White has a strong centre and Black has strong flanks.